charon25/ShuntingYard/README.md

 # Installation

+This module is available [on Pypi](https://pypi.org/project/shunting-yard/).
 To install it, just run :

 ```bash
 pip install shunting-yard --user